 If you have any questions before visiting Agrace, please call (800) 553-4289

-Feeling exhausted (not having much energy) is normal at the end of life.
-Learn more about the feelings of fatigue and how your Agrace team can help.
+Feeling fatigued is normal during a serious illness and at the end of life.
+Learn more about how to conserve your energy.

 Fatigue is a feeling of being exhausted or not having much energy.
-It is normal at the end of life, and may be caused by medications, eating and drinking less, changes your body is going through, or severe anxiety, depression or grief.
+It is normal during a serious illness and at the end of life.
+Fatigue may be caused by medications, eating and drinking less, changes your body is going through, or severe anxiety, depression or grief.
 Severe fatigue does not get better with rest.

 Symptoms of Fatigue